dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

     {%- set default_schema = target.schema -%}

-    {# If the CI Job does not exist in it's own environment, use the target.name variable inside the job instead #}
+    {# If the CI Job does not exist in its own environment, use the target.name variable inside the job instead #}
     {# {%- if target.name == 'CI' -%} #}

     {%- if env_var('DBT_ENV_TYPE','DEV') == 'CI' -%}